-Stopping Noise, Odors, Light Trespass & Other Neighborhood Nuisances
+Stopping Noise, Odors, Light Trespass and Other Nuisances

 Talk with the Responsible Party

 Your first step should always be direct contact with those you believe to be causing the nuisance – the responsible party.
 Usually the responsible party is obvious: a neighbor or a small business owner.
 If the nuisance is coming from larger businesses, a government agency, etc. then it’s usually best to first go right to the top – the business owner-manager or agency director.
 Frequently, the folks at the top are the most sensitive to the negative publicity resulting from causing harm to others and have the greatest authority to resolve the issue.
 Getting to these CEOs can be difficult, but is worth a try since you’ll usually end up speaking with someone higher up in the organization.

 When approaching the responsible party present your concerns along the following positive, nonthreatening lines…